 The main arguments against elitism are that it opposes equality (egalitarianism), diversity (pluralism), and democracy (populism).
 And the observation that the elite, in practice, do not actually include all or only the best people, but rather often, simply the people from certain families.
 So, we will return to these arguments against elitism in section three.

 Elitism was only named during the 19th century, and its proponents were not famous—at least not until the Reagan-Bush era in America—because the general trend of social and political thought and change since the 19th century has been towards pluralism and populism.
 Perhaps the first anti-elitist movement in Europe was the Protestant Reformation.
-And the Enlightenment and Age of Reason were also characterized by growing opposition to traditional structures of inherited power, until finally the French and American revolutions near the end of the 18th century made it clear that it was possible to wrestle power from hereditary monarchies and establish democracies.
-And the shift of power away from hereditary royalty and aristocracy has continued world-wide since then in various ways, including, for example, the communist revolutions.
+The Enlightenment and Age of Reason were also characterized by growing opposition to traditional structures of inherited power, until finally the French and American revolutions near the end of the 18th century made it clear that it was possible to wrestle power from hereditary monarchies and establish democracies.
+Since then, the shift of power away from hereditary royalty and aristocracy has continued world-wide in various ways, including, for example, the communist revolutions.

 Could elitism be the best thing for everyone?